MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 28-03109794634b  w1_bus_master1
 ```
 > _If no directories like this appear, your Pi most likely isn't reading the sensor.
 There could be a number of things wrong, but that's outside the scope of this guide._
-9. Assuming the sensor is appearing here, navigate into the unique device directory and use **ls** to print out what's in the directory.
-Since we've only connected a single 1-wire sensor, we can use the wildcard "?" so we don't have to type in or copy/paste the entire set of random numbers:
+9. Assuming the sensor is appearing here, navigate into the unique device directory and use **"ls"** to print out what's in the directory.
+Since we've only connected a single 1-wire sensor, we can use the wildcard **"?"** so we don't have to type in or copy/paste the entire set of random numbers:
 ```bash
 cd 28-?
 ls
 ```
 > _You should get a list similar to this.
-We're after the w1_slave file:_
+We're after the **w1_slave** file:_
 ```bash
 pi@raspberrypi:/sys/bus/w1/devices/28-03109794634b $ ls
 driver  hwmon  id  name  power  subsystem  uevent  w1_slave